marekzajac97/bf2-blender/docs/README.md

 - If necessary, tweak configured lightmap sizes (especially if they were auto assigned).
 You can use `Select -> BF2 -> By Lightmap Size` or check the size in *Object Properties* for each LOD.
 LODs can be skipped during lightmapping if their lightmap size is set to zero.
 - If necessary, adjust the intensity of the *Sun* light, its color should be green.
 Tweak the intensity of the sky light (in Blender called [World](https://docs.blender.org/manual/en/latest/render/lights/world.html) background) its color should be blue.
 Verify your point light placement and parameters (intensity, radius etc.), their color should be red (unless you need them to appear on the terrain).
 ## Baking
 I strongly suggest to make a test bake for a single object first by unchecking *Terrain* and choosing *Only Selected* for *Objects*.
 If the result ends up too noisy adjust Render settings like [Sampling](https://docs.blender.org/manual/en/latest/render/cycles/render_settings/sampling.html).
-From my experiance, to achieve decent quality lightmaps you'll need to set the *Max Samples* to at least 8192 and the *Noise Treshold* to 0.001 or less.
-For a top quality bumping those to 16384 and 0.0005 respectivly should be enough.
+From my experience, to achieve decent quality lightmaps you'll need to set the *Max Samples* to at least 8192 and the *Noise Threshold* to 0.001 or less.
+For a top quality bumping those to 16384 and 0.0005 respectively should be enough.
 It may also help to uncheck *Normal Maps*.
 This will generally produce smoother lightmaps as Blender won't be trying to bake all the little shadows from normal maps that end up looking like noise on a low resolution lightmap.
 When your test bake looks good, you may switch *Objects* mode to *All*, hit *Bake* and be patient, this process may take DAYS.
 You can cancel baking by pressing ESC and resume it later.
 ## Post-processing (Ambient lights)
 After your lightmaps are baked you will notice that some areas like interiors that don't receive much sunlight or skylight are way too dark, so you may want to add some ambient light to the lightmaps.
 The ambient light is basically a "flat" light uniformly affecting every surface.
 I couldn't find a good way to implement such lighting in Blender therefore it can only be added to lightmaps post bake.
-This has a disadvantage of not beeing able to see it in the render preview but the benefit of rather quickly changing the amount of ambient light later without re-baking.
+This has a disadvantage of not being able to see it in the render preview but the benefit of rather quickly changing the amount of ambient light later without re-baking.

 # Video Tutorials
-Some of the tutorials might be slightly outdated, always read the documenatation first!
+Some of the tutorials might be slightly outdated, always read the documentation first!
 - [Animation - rig setup, export, import and editing (by Ekiso)](https://youtu.be/xO1848HzetQ)
 - [StaticMesh - hierarchy, materials and export (by Ason)](https://www.youtube.com/watch?v=H97o0d3zkoY)
 - [BundledMesh - simple weapon export (by Krayt)](https://www.youtube.com/watch?v=crQRXm-4lxQ)